 The rise of Canada as a major mining nation occurred from the end of the 19th century and in the early 20th century.
 This coincided with the prairies being opened up to agriculture as tens of thousands of farmers settled the region.
 This led to Alberta and Saskatchewan being established as provinces in 1905.

 This was also a period when the government, following the example of administrations in the United States in the “Progressive Era”, took a much more active role in establishing schools, ensuring housing and working conditions for the poor were satisfactory, and generally alleviating poverty.
-Economic ties with the United States were growing at this time, and Canada was becoming more open to ideas from its southern neighbour.
+Economic ties with the United States were growing at this time, and Canada was becoming more open to ideas from its southern neighbor.

 One issue which had dogged Canada throughout its existence was the status of the French-speaking population.
 The issue had been inflamed by the execution of Louis Reil, who was seen as a martyr by many French-Canadians; and was a source of tension in the western provinces, where the French-speaking Catholics pushed for their own schools (which eventually they were allowed, but they had to pay the taxes which funded them).
 It became a live issue again at the start of the 20th century, when the British government sought aid from colonial governments in putting down the Boer rebellion in South Africa.

-Although Canada had self-government, foreign policy and defence were handled by the imperial government in London.
+Although Canada had self-government, foreign policy and defense were handled by the imperial government in London.
 Most English-speakers were happy with this arrangement, and in particular were willing to held the “mother country” in fighting the Boer War.
 The French speakers, however, were deeply opposed to the idea of sending troops to a war which was only in Britain’s interests.
 In the end, volunteers were sent, but were paid for as a part of the British army.

 The issue rumbled on, however.
 This was the period when European nations were involved in the arms race which would lead the the First World War, and Britain asked its colonies to help it fund the huge increase in its navy that was going on.
-Again, the French-Canadians bitterly opposed any assistance, whilst the English-speaking majority were favourably disposed towards it.
+Again, the French-Canadians bitterly opposed any assistance, whilst the English-speaking majority were favorably disposed towards it.

 When the war came, in 1914, Canada immediately entered the war with Britain.
 Its troops earned the respect of the other nations involved in the war, above all of the British: the battle for Vimy Bridge was a magnificent Canadian success.
 Of the 625,000 Canadians who fought in the war, almost one in ten were killed, and many more were wounded.

 At home, the Canadian economy was put on a war footing, with shortages of labour met by women coming into the labour force in a large way.
-The government’s reach also expanded, as it nationalised railways (which in many cases were virtually bankrupt), introduced conscription and directed the economy.
+The government’s reach also expanded, as it nationalized railways (which in many cases were virtually bankrupt), introduced conscription and directed the economy.

 Once again, this situation exacerbated the French-English divide in the country.
 For English speakers, participation in the war was an essential patriotic duty.
 For French-speakers, it was far less so.
 In particular, the coming of conscription in 1917 was deeply resented by many French speakers.